Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 Click on the "Delete project" option.

-A modal will appear, cautioning you about the permanent deletion of the project and all its reports.
+A modal will appear, warning you about the permanent deletion of the project and all its reports.
 To proceed with the deletion, enter the name of the project correctly (including the right case).
 Type "DELETE" (in capital letters) to confirm the deletion.

 Once confirmed, the project and all its associated reports will be permanently deleted.